 What about Roommates?

-When searching for a potential roommate, it is also important to follow Fair Housing Laws.
+When searching for a potential roommate, it is important to follow Fair Housing Laws.
 Choosing someone to live with is a personal decision and the FHA does not intend to interfere with relationships in the home.
-Therefore, discrimination is legal under these circumstances.
+Therefore, the rules around Fair Housing are slightly more relaxed.
 However, discriminatory advertising is not allowed in all housing situations.
-You may not make a public discriminatory statement by saying for example that you wish to live with a female, a Jewish person, or straight person.
-Discriminatory advertising is only permitted when people searching for a roommate will be sharing a bathroom, kitchen, or other common area and they wish to specify a preferred gender.
+You may not make a public discriminatory statement by saying, for example, that you wish to live with a female, a Jewish person, or straight person.
+It is only permissable to specify a preferred gender when people searching for a roommate will be sharing a bathroom, kitchen, or other common area.

 Federal fair housing laws also prohibits landlords from discriminating in most circumstances.
-There is however an exception if the landlord owns less than four units and lives in one of those units.
-The landlord then may discriminate when making their personal choice, but may not express this discrimination in their advertisements.
+There is an exception if the landlord owns less than four units and lives in one of those units.
+The landlord then may make a personal choice, but may not express this discrimination in their advertisements.

 10 Fair Housing Mistakes